-MOHD KHAIDZIR SHAHARI CMIIA, CIA, CGMA, CA(M)
+MOHD KHAIDZIR BIN SHAHARI CIA, CGMA, ACMA, C.A.(M)

-Khaidzir is a Certified Internal Auditor and a Certified Global Management Accountant, who has served as an Executive Director with KPMG Management and Risk Consulting Sdn Bhd since 2007.
-Prior to joining KPMG in 1999, he was the Head of Internal Audit of a financial institution and became a member of the Chief Internal Audit Networking Group ("CIANG").
+Khaidzir is a Certified Internal Auditor who has served as an Executive Director with KPMG Management and Risk Consulting Sdn Bhd since 2007.
+Prior to joining KPMG in 1999, he was the Head of Internal Audit of a financial institution and a member of the Chief Internal Audit Networking Group ("CHIANG").

 He has been a member of the Institute Internal Auditors Malaysia since 1997 and has been in the Board of Governors for 6 years from 2010 to 2016.
-In 2016, he was a task force member together with observers and consultative panel from Bursa, Bank Negara, MICG, MSWG, SC, FPLC and MDA (now ICDM) in establishing the guidelines for internal audit function, to heighten knowledge on internal audit practices for both internal auditors and Audit Committee members.
+In 2016, he was a task force member in establishing Guidelines for Internal Audit Function ("GIAF"), to heighten knowledge on internal audit practices for both internal auditors and Audit Committee members.
 Khaidzir rejoined the Board of Governors in 2019, and currently chairs the Research and Technical Advisory Committee.
+He is now chairing the Task Force Committee of GIAF 2.0.
+Khaidzir is also a member of Islamic Finance Committee of Malaysian Institute of Accountants since 2021.

-In KPMG, he has been providing governance, risk and controls advisory services to public listed companies, government-linked companies, multi-national corporations, and large enterprises.
+In KPMG, he has been providing governance, risk and controls advisory services to public listed companies, government-linked companies, multi-national corporations and large enterprises.
 He was seconded to KPMG in Bermuda in 2014 focusing on advisory in financial services.